tahenan/DSSBuf/README.md

 <br />

-- while selecting the parameters, under Indoor OTA resources add Indoor OTA X310 with Server and Indoor OTA Nuc with B210 as shown :
+- While selecting the parameters, under Indoor OTA resources <br />
+       - add Indoor OTA X310 with Server and Indoor OTA Nuc with B210 as shown below

        - Similarly connect the ORAN experiment by adding the VLAN name in the "shared vlan name"